 - Read the assigned chapters in the textbook. - Content pages are posted in the modules in Canvas.
 View and read each page. - Most modules contain a Discussion Board forum, be sure to submit a post.
 It is also a good idea to read through classmates' posts and comment. - When you have finished the assignments in a module, you should take the test for the module.
 Before taking the test, please review the chapter.
 While you can refer to the textbook during the test, you will run out of time if you are not familiar with the material prior to opening the test. - Please note that tests cannot be made up.
 Tests must be taken at the designated time.
 Once you log into a test, you must complete it.
 You may reference the textbook while taking weekly chapter tests.
-Many students find that a looseleaf copy of the textbook helpful for this.
-You can purchase looseleaf copies through RedShelf. - Dates and deadlines for tests and assignments are firm.
-Make sure to view the course calendar and post dates in your notebook or beside your computer, so that you cannot possibly forget them.
-No late work accepted.
+You can purchase a looseleaf copy of the text through RedShelf if you wish. - Dates and deadlines for tests and assignments are firm.
+Make sure to view the course calendar and post dates in your notebook or beside your computer, so that you cannot possibly forget them. - No late work accepted.